raestrada/iac-challenge/README.md

 ## Overview

 This project implements a modern infrastructure and application deployment approach using Kubernetes as a control plane with KubeVela and Tofu-Controller.
-It follows the architecture detailed in the article [Building a Highly Flexible Control Plane with Kubevela and Tofu-Controller: A Step-by-Step Guide](https://medium.com/@rodrigo.estrada/building-a-highly-flexible-control-plane-with-kubevela-and-tofu-controller-a-step-by-step-guide-61844cf3bc40) to deploy a Spring Boot microservice with PostgreSQL database.
+It follows the architecture detailed in the article [Building a Highly Flexible Control Plane with Kubevela and Tofu-Controller: A Step-by-Step Guide](https://medium.com/@rodrigo.estrada/building-a-highly-flexible-control-plane-with-kubevela-and-tofu-controller-a-step-by-step-guide-61844cf3bc40) to deploy a Spring Boot microservice with PostgreSQL database on Google Cloud Platform (GCP).

-> **⚠️ WARNING**
+> **⚠️ IMPORTANT ARCHITECTURE NOTE**
-> This solution is designed to run fully locally and has been developed and tested specifically on Ubuntu.
-While the concepts may work on other Linux distributions or operating systems, the installation scripts and commands are optimized for Ubuntu environments.
+> This solution implements a **control plane architecture**, where:
+> 1. The control plane itself (MicroK8s cluster with KubeVela and Tofu-Controller) can be deployed anywhere - in this implementation, it's set up locally on Ubuntu for demonstration purposes
+> 2. The actual resources (PostgreSQL database, Spring Boot app) are deployed to GCP by the control plane
+>
+> In production environments, the control plane would typically have its own dedicated infrastructure and separate account from the target resources for security and governance reasons.
+>
+> **Local Testing Note**: The installation scripts for the control plane are optimized for Ubuntu environments.

 ## Why a Kubernetes Control Plane Approach?